Why Women Retire With Less Money Than Men

 Financial Socialization and Access to Information

 These differences do not determine outcomes in isolation, but they interact with material conditions.
 When combined with lower disposable income and less linear trajectories, they contribute to later and less diversified entry into financial markets.
-The result is not the absence of investment, but reduced exposure to growth assets over time.

 The Penalty of Fragmented Contributions